 Grass Was Always Browner, The

 Girls born in suburban Sydney in the 1960s were rarely called Sacha, particularly girls who aspired to be Russian.
-Enduring her ordinary-as, non-Russian name was the first of many challenges ‘Sacha’ faced growing up: brown socks, too many teeth and a flat-as-a-crepe chest.
+Enduring her ordinary-as, non-Russian name was the first of many challenges ‘Sacha’ faced growing up: brown socks, too many teeth and a flat-as-a-crepe chest were others.

 But what doesn’t kill you makes you stronger.
 And when the suppositories she was given to cure her asthma made her vomit, the doctors had another think and recommended ballet instead.